 Well, there you have it: a brief history of the Art Deco period, the characteristics that define Art Deco, and how we're seeing a resurgence of Art Deco graphic design today.
 Why not use one of these terrific designs from Envato Elements and GraphicRiver in your next project and share it with us in the comments below?

-If you liked this article, you might also like these articles:
+Interested in exploring other creative trends?
+Check out our mid-year trend review for 2020.
+And if you liked this article, you might also like these articles:

 - FontsA Brief History of Display FontsLaura Keung